Journal Databases

 • Both are multidisciplinary research databases covering multiple disciplines.

-• Both provide access to dozens of subject databases with a single search interface, which allows users to search multiple databases simultaneously.
+• Both provide access to dozens of subject databases with a single search interface.

 EBSCOhost is a major research database platform that allows users to search multiple EBSCO databases simultaneously.
 The difference between EBSCOhost and Academic Search is that Academic Search can be searched as part of the EBSCOhost platform or searched separately if your institution has a subscription.
 To check if your institution subscribes to EBSCOhost, use EBSCO’s Find your institution page.

 ProQuest is a major database vendor and platform that provides access to hundreds of database collections.
 The ProQuest platform provides a multidisciplinary search with access to scholarly ebooks, journals, video and audio, newspapers, and more, all searchable simultaneously.
-ProQuest is unique for providing dissertations and theses, historical newspapers, and other primary sources.
+ProQuest is unique in providing dissertations and theses, historical newspapers, and other primary sources.

 Scholarly Databases

 Scholarly research databases provide peer-reviewed academic journal articles, book reviews, and other scholarly resources authored by scholars, researchers, or academics who are experts in their fields.
 Unlike magazines (Time, Newsweek, etc.) focused on current events, news, and general-interest stories written by journalists, articles in scholarly journals undergo rigorous review before publication.
+The following is a list of the most important multidisciplinary scholarly research databases.

 Google Scholar is a free academic search engine that helps researchers and studentsfind scholarly literature across disciplines.
 It indexes journal articles, books, conference papers, theses, patents, and other resources from academic publishers, universities, and professional organizations.